 The basic classification of timber can be broken down into two main types – softwood and hardwood.
 Softwood, as a rule, comes from conifers or evergreen trees with needles instead of leaves, such as pine, fir, cedar and spruces.
 As conifers have a tall straight stem or trunk from which to take long planks, and are easily and relatively quick to grow, there is an abundance of this timber on the market and therefore softwoods are usually more affordable.

 Hardwood mostly comes from deciduous trees which lose their broad shaped leaves in Autumn.
 They tend to grow much more slowly and as result, the timber is dense and hard and perfect for quality furniture making.
 The hardwood tree shape is different from that of a conifer, in that large branches grow and re-branch from the trunk, which is rarely as straight as a conifer.
 This results in a stunning open grain and more textured feel.
 The strength, durability and slower growth of hardwood means the cost tends to be higher.

 The general difference between hardwood and softwood is that hardwoods are much heavier, denser, more durable and longer lasting.
 They have more interesting grain and colour variation between species and due to their cell structure take a finish really well.
 My choice 99% of the time is to use hardwoods.
 I find the look of a softwood like pine to be best when old and used, with new pine only really coming into style in a cabin-type setting.

-So to further narrow the search, here’s the qualities of the most common hardwoods, Oak, Maple, Ash, Walnut, Beech and Cherry.
+So to further narrow the search, here’s the qualities of the most common hardwoods, Oak, Maple, Ash, Walnut, Beech, Cherry and Tulip.